 PLEASE NOTE: All placement activities have moved to an online process.
 Students sitting for the Upper-Division Writing Placement will receive a Zoom appointment for their scheduled date, and will complete placement through Sakai.

-You can RSVP for a placement date by clicking a date below, which will take you to the placement date on the UBalt web calendar where you can RSVP using your UBalt email address.
+The Upper-Division Writing Placement Test Preparation Workshop provides tips and strategies to prepare for the Upper-Division Writing Placement Test.
+The test is required of all UBalt students registering for WRIT 200 or WRIT 300.
+You are allowed to take the test only once, and this free workshop will help you prepare.
+You can RSVP for a workshop date by clicking a date below, which will take you to the workshop date on the UBalt web calendar where you can RSVP using your UBalt email address.

 - Upper-Division Writing Placement Instructions (PDF)